bweatherson/demons/latest-export.md

 I'm going to argue that all of these views are mistaken.
 Decision theory should not say what to do in these cases - either choice is rational.

 Now I should note here that I'm slightly cheating in setting out the problem this way.
 The theory I defend says that in any decision problem like this with two equilibria, either choice can be rational.
-And that includes games like, say, the one in \@ref(not-stag-decision), where everyone I mentioned in the last few paragraphs would agree that A is the uniquely correct choice.
+And that includes games like, say, the one in \@ref(tab:not-stag-decision), where everyone I mentioned in the last few paragraphs would agree that A is the uniquely correct choice.

 ```{r,not-stag-decision, cache=TRUE}
 not_stag_decision <- tribble(